*This post contains some affiliate links

 DIY: Build You Own Agility Jumps

-This step-by-step of how to build your own dog agility jumps was inspired by instructions found on Instant Agility.
-The following tutorial will show you how to build two jumps for your dog for about $40 in materials (we did most of our shopping at Lowes).
+The following step-by-step tutorial will show you how to build two jumps for your dog for about $40 in materials (we did most of our shopping at Lowes).

 - Two 10′ pieces of 3/4″ PVC pipe (this will make 4 jump poles)

 - Three 10′ pieces of 1″ PVC pipe

 - Eight PVC “T” connectors for 1″ pipe